 1. Cost Determination: This is the first step in the cost accounting system.
-It refers to determining the cost for a specific product or below, depend on it.
+It refers to determining the cost for a specific product or activity.
+This is a critical activity since the other three activities, explained below, depend on it.